Gold standard: Great Depression

+According to Douglas Irwin, the gold standard contributed to policymakers' turning to extreme protectionism in the 1930s.
+Policymakers were reluctant to abandon the gold standard, which would have allowed their currencies to depreciate.
+This instead led policymakers to impose higher tariffs and other protectionist measures.

-Causes of the Great Depression
+The Gold Standard and the Great Depression

-Economists, such as Barry Eichengreen, Peter Temin and Ben Bernanke, blame the gold standard of the 1920s for prolonging the economic depression which started in 1929 and lasted for about a decade.
+The Great Depression was an economic depression that started in 1929 and lasted for about a decade.
+Economists such as Barry Eichengreen, Peter Temin, and Ben Bernanke lay at least part of the blame on the gold standard of the 1920s.
 The gold standard theory of the Depression has been described as the "consensus view" among economists.
 This view is based on two arguments: "(1) Under the gold standard, deflationary shocks were transmitted between countries and, (2) for most countries, continued adherence to gold prevented monetary authorities from offsetting banking panics and blocked their recoveries."
 However, a 2002 paper argues that the second argument would only apply "to small open economies with limited gold reserves.
 This was not the case for the United States, the largest country in the world, holding massive gold reserves.
 The United States was not constrained from using expansionary policy to offset banking panics, deflation, and declining economic activity."
 According to Edward C. Simmons, in the United States, adherence to the gold standard prevented the Federal Reserve from expanding the money supply to stimulate the economy, fund insolvent banks and fund government deficits that could "prime the pump" for an expansion.
 Once off the gold standard, it became free to engage in such money creation.
 The gold standard limited the flexibility of the central banks' monetary policy by limiting their ability to expand the money supply.
 In the US, the central bank was required by the Federal Reserve Act (1913) to have gold backing 40% of its demand notes.
+A 2024 study in the American Economic Review found that for a sample of 27 countries, leaving the gold standard helped states to recover from the Great Depression.

 Higher interest rates intensified the deflationary pressure on the dollar and reduced investment in U.S. banks.
 Commercial banks converted Federal Reserve Notes to gold in 1931, reducing its gold reserves and forcing a corresponding reduction in the amount of currency in circulation.
 This speculative attack created a panic in the U.S. banking system.
 Fearing imminent devaluation many depositors withdrew funds from U.S. banks.
 As bank runs grew, a reverse multiplier effect caused a contraction in the money supply.
 Additionally the New York Fed had loaned over $150 million in gold (over 240 tons) to European Central Banks.
 This transfer contracted the U.S. money supply.
 The foreign loans became questionable once Britain, Germany, Austria and other European countries went off the gold standard in 1931 and weakened confidence in the dollar.